steakknife/rtype/README.md

 ## Requirements
 - Ruby >= 2.1
-- MRI or RBX if native extension is used.
-Rtype itself without it is pure-ruby gem, therefore you can use Rtype in JRuby, etc.
+- MRI or RBX
+  - If C native extension is used, otherwise it is not required
+- JRuby
+  - If Java extension is used, otherwise it is not required

 ## Features
 - Provide type checking for argument and return